RhythmusByte/RhythmusByte/README.md

 ---

 ## :ribbon: About Me
-My name is Akhil Mahesh, I aspire to become an IT profession.
-Currently, I'm a pursuing my bachelor's degree in computer application.
+My name is Akhil Mahesh, and I aspire to become an IT professional.
+Currently, I'm pursuing my bachelor's degree in computer applications.

 ## :bulb: Fun Fact
-My username "RhythmusByte" has been created by the fusion of my love towards music (coz, music is a part of my life) and my passion towards programming.
+My username "RhythmusByte" is a fusion of my love for music (since music is a part of my life) and my passion for programming.

 ---

 ## :dart: Future Aspirations
-- [x] :unicorn: Contribute on a project
+- [x] :unicorn: Contribute to a project
-- [x] :pushpin: Get an Internship in an IT Company
+- [x] :pushpin: Get an internship in an IT company
 - [ ] :rocket: Create a project using **Python**

 ---